wardaakmal63/Python-Operator-Precedence/README.md

 ```
 ## Key Takeaways:

-Parentheses (): Always resolve expressions inside brackets first.
+Parentheses (): Always resolve expressions inside brackets first.<br>

-Exponentiation **: Next, evaluate any powers or roots.
+Exponentiation **: Next, evaluate any powers or roots.<br>

-Multiplication, Division, and Modulus: These operators are on the same level, evaluated left to right.
+Multiplication, Division, and Modulus: These operators are on the same level, evaluated left to right.<br>

-Addition and Subtraction: Finally, perform any addition or subtraction.
+Addition and Subtraction: Finally, perform any addition or subtraction.<br>

 Understanding and applying these rules ensures that you can accurately predict the result of complex expressions in Python.